AxonIQ/reference-guide/operations-guide/setting-up-axon-server/axon-server-clustering.md

 ### axoniq.axonserver.internal-port

 Port used for gRPC communication between Axon Server nodes.
 Defaults to 8224, when you would want to run multiple nodes on the same machine, each needs to have a unique port.

 ### server.port

 HTTP port used to access the UI and REST services.
 Defaults to 8024.

+### axoniq.axonserver.clients-connection-strategy

+The strategy that is used when clients make connections to Axon Server nodes.
+Defaults to `subscriptionCount` which balances connections across all nodes based on load.
+Also  configurable to `matchingTags` (which is described [here](../../../operations-guide/setting-up-axon-server/tagging.md)).

 ## Starting a cluster